shugyosha89/route53-ddns-updater/README.md

 * Python modules in `requirements.txt`

 ## Usage
-Clone the repository:
+1. Clone the repository:
 ```
 git clone https://github.com/shugyosha89/route53-ddns-updater.git
 ```

-Copy `.env.example` to `.env` and optionally update the log file location and TTL value (seconds).
+2. Copy `.env.example` to `.env` and optionally update the log file location and TTL value (seconds).

-Make sure you've configured the AWS CLI on your machine (`aws configure`).
+3. Make sure you've configured the AWS CLI on your machine (`aws configure`).
-Note the user must have `route53:ChangeResourceRecordSets` permission on the hosted zones you wish to update.
+    Note the user must have the following permissions:
+    * `route53:ChangeResourceRecordSets` (for the hosted zones you wish to update)
+    * `route53:ListHostedZonesByName`

-Copy `rules.yml.example` to `rules.yml` and fill it with a list of zones (headings) and DNS records (list items) you want to update.
+4. Copy `rules.yml.example` to `rules.yml` and fill it with a list of zones (headings) and DNS records (list items) you want to update.

-Install the requirements using e.g. `pip install -r requirements.txt`.
+5. Install the requirements using e.g. `pip install -r requirements.txt`.

-Set up a cron job to run `update.py` at regular intervals.
+6. Set up a cron job to run `update.py` at regular intervals.
 Example: Add the below to `crontab -e` to run every minute:
 ```
 * * * * * python3 /path/to/route53-ddns-updater/update.py
 ```

 ## Example hosted zone policy
+The following policy allows listing and updating the records of all hosted zones.
 ```
 {
     "Version": "2012-10-17",